gatk-workflows/seq-format-conversion/README.md

 #### Outputs
 - Sorted Unmapped BAMs
+- Text file listing the unmapped file paths (FOFN)

 ### interleaved-fastq-to-paired-fastq :
 This WDL takes in a single interleaved(R1+R2) FASTQ file and separates it into separate R1 and R2 FASTQ (i.e. paired FASTQ) files.
 Paired FASTQ files are the input format for the tool that generates unmapped BAMs (the format used in most GATK processing and analysis tools).

 #### Requirements/expectations
 - Interleaved Fastq file